Mentalab-hub/explore-mobile-app-release/README.md

 | Zenfone 10        | Android 14 |
 | Pixel 7 Pro       | Android 15 |
 | iPhone 13         | iOS 18     |

+### Recording Tests

+Conducted on **Lenovo Tab M9 (Android 13)** for 2 hours:

+- ✅ 16 channels at 500 Hz sampling rate
+- ✅ 16 channels at 250 Hz sampling rate

 ## Known bugs:
 - The following sampling rates are supported only in Android: 8 channels 1000Hz, 16 channels at 500 Hz, 32 channels at 250 Hz.